Wheelies/MarkdownLog/README.md

 ---

 MarkdownLog is developed and maintained by [BlackJet Software](http://blackjetsoftware.com).
-It was initially designed for use in [iOS app Shopping UK](http://shoppingukapp.com/) to assist with performance and smoke testing, and released as open-source in 2014.
+It was initially designed for use in [iOS app "Shopping UK"](http://shoppingukapp.com/) to assist with performance and smoke testing.
+It was released as open-source in 2014.